luminaAnonima/fabric-of-light/book.md

 If you're talented or skilled, it means you're the result of everything that came before you.
 Human history, biological and intellectual, fed into you.
-Generations combined their genes, ideas, labor, and struggles with the hope that you would build something better,not just for yourself, but for those alive now, those coming next, and those who’ll follow them.
+Generations combined their genes, ideas, labor, and struggles with the hope that you would build something better, not just for yourself, but for those alive now, those coming next, and those who’ll follow them.

-If you take that inheritance and use it only for your own gain,chasing wealth, status, or comfort,you’re a dead end.
+If you take that inheritance and use it only for your own gain, chasing wealth, status, or comfort, you’re a dead end.
 A branch with no future.
 One that’s already starting to dry out and die.

 So ask yourself:
-Can you use what you’ve been given,your mind, your voice, your presence,to make this world better, even for one person who isn’t you?
+Can you use what you’ve been given, your mind, your voice, your presence, to make this world better, even for one person who isn’t you?
 And no, that doesn’t mean leaving your assets to your kid.
 It means showing up while you're still alive and making a difference that extends beyond your own skin.